 This is critical for women who are having symphysis pubis dysfunction in their second pregnancy when they didn’t have any in their first pregnancy.
 It’s the birth trauma from the first birth that is causing the pain during the second pregnancy.
 I find that when I release the hardness from the bone, the pressures around the pelvic ring are able to disperse easier and take the excessive pressure off the pubic symphysis.

 While it’s important to work with releasing these patterns from the bone, the healing is not complete until you normalize the pelvic floor muscles internally.
-It’s like an pancake you have to work both sides, outside and inside, to rebalance the pelvic structures.
+It’s like an oreo cookie, you have to work both sides of the cookie, outside and inside, to rebalance the pelvic structures and get to the good stuff!

 Too many women are complaining of pelvic pain after birth.
-It is my belief that many of them are walking around with this common post partum pelvic pattern or their pelvis is still in a birthing position.
+It is my belief that many of them are walking around with this common post-partum, open birthing, pelvic pattern.
 Helping to release these patterns from their pelvis allows them to reclaim their body after birth!